Heaven or Las Vegas

-Heaven or Las Vegas is the sixth studio album by the Scottish dream pop band Cocteau Twins, released on 17 September 1990 by 4AD.
-Recorded at Eel Pie Studios (then September Sound) in Twickenham, it followed the band's 1988 album Blue Bell Knoll and was their second release to be issued in the United States through a distribution deal with Capitol Records.
+Heaven or Las Vegas is the sixth studio album by the Scottish band Cocteau Twins, released on 17 September 1990 by 4AD.
+Recorded at September Sound in Twickenham, it followed the band's 1988 album Blue Bell Knoll and was their second release to be issued in the United States through a distribution deal with Capitol Records.

-The album blends dream pop and ambient pop with elements of psychedelia and experimental and electronic textures.
+The album blends dream pop and ambient pop with elements of psychedelia, experimental, and electronic textures.
 The composition of Heaven or Las Vegas reflects a shift toward more accessible and structured songwriting, balancing the band's established ethereal textures with clearer melodies and rhythms.
 Built around Robin Guthrie's guitar work, Simon Raymonde's bass lines, and programmed percussion, the songs incorporated brighter harmonies and major–minor chord progressions that conveyed both intimacy and emotional depth.
 Elizabeth Fraser's vocals, while still marked by glossolalia and unconventional phrasing, were delivered with greater clarity than on previous albums, a change often linked to her personal circumstances at the time.

-Heaven or Las Vegas has since been recognised as one of the Cocteau Twins' most influential works and a landmark in dream pop.
+Heaven or Las Vegas has since been recognised as one of Cocteau Twins' most influential works and as a landmark in dream pop.
 It peaked at number seven on the UK Albums Chart and number 99 on the US Billboard 200, becoming the band's most commercially successful release.
-It eventually sold 235,000 copies by 1996, according to Billboard.
+It eventually sold 235,000 copies by 1996.
 The album was included in the book 1001 Albums You Must Hear Before You Die, and was voted number 218 in the third edition of Colin Larkin's All Time Top 1000 Albums.
 In 2020, Rolling Stone listed it at No. 245 in its list of the 500 Greatest Albums of All Time.

 Background

 Cocteau Twins released their fifth album, Blue Bell Knoll, in 1988.
-Despite signing a major label deal with Capitol Records, the band declined to promote it extensively but nevertheless shot a video for "Carolyn's Fingers", which was issued as a US-only promotional single.
-The band brought on a manager for the first time as they had run into tax trouble previously.
+Despite signing a major label deal with Capitol Records, they nevertheless shot a video for the US promo-only single "Carolyn's Fingers".
+The band hired a manager for the first time as they had run into tax trouble previously.
 Ivo Watts-Russell, 4AD president at the time, reportedly "didn't care" for their new manager and his relationship with the band began to sour.

 The band took on new familial responsibilities as bassist Simon Raymonde married his first wife, Karen, and vocalist Elizabeth Fraser was expecting her first child with guitarist and co-founder Robin Guthrie.
 The latter's cocaine habit previously "escalated" during the recording process for Blue Bell Knoll; Fraser and Raymonde believed that the new baby would prove a diversion from Guthrie's dependency and allow the pair to "play happy families".
 Their wishes did not pan out, with Guthrie relying heavily on drugs as the band developed Heaven or Las Vegas, causing him to experience "deep" paranoia and mood swings.
 His relationship with Fraser grew increasingly strained as a result.